h4cc/AliceFixturesBundle/README.md

 The aim of this bundle is to provide a new way of working with data fixtures detached from the common Doctrine DataFixtures.
 Loading of fixtures should be decoupled and easy to integrate where needed.
 This bundle offers loading Fixtures from yaml and php files, also dropping and recreating the ORM Schema.
+Next to Doctrine/ORM, also Doctrine/MongoDB-ODM is supported for recreating schema and persisting fixtures.

 If you are searching for Bundle, that provides a way to integrate Alice with Doctrine DataFixtures, have a look at [hautelook/AliceBundle](https://github.com/hautelook/AliceBundle).

-This bundle is also capeable of recreating the ORM schema.
+This bundle is also capable of recreating the ORM schema.
 This means _all_ tables managed by Doctrine will be dropped and recreated.
 A data loss will appear, __you have been warned__.